Listen. Whatever you're hearing — the hum of a computer, your kids playing, a car going by — is thanks to your ears.

 The middle ear also includes the three smallest bones in the body, located just past the eardrum and collectively known as the ossicles.
 The ossicles consist of:

-the malleus (Latin for "hammer"), which is attached to the eardrum
+the malleus ("hammer"), which is attached to the eardrum

 the incus ("anvil"), which is attached to the malleus